ucan-wg/invocation/README.md

 ### 3.3.2 Pipelines

-The following examples both express the following call graph:
+The following examples both express the following dataflow graph:

 ```
                  ┌────────────────────────────┐